 Yes, that’s how easy it is to look after your Lilyturf plants!

-Optional pruning: In the Fall, after the blooms are finished, I’ll cut those off at the base of each stem.
+Optional pruning: In the Fall, I cut the blooms off at the base of each stem once they are finished blooming.
 If the leaves are looking a bit too long, I’ll snip off a couple of inches at the most from the ends.
 Then I have nice green color during the Winter months!